KyleDavisDev/leetcode-solutions/readme.md

         <img height=85 src="https://discuss.leetcode.com/assets/uploads/system/site-logo.png?v=qgb1lp804jg">
     </a>
     <br>Efficient solutions to LeetCode problems using JavaScript
-    <br>% column refers to the efficiency of the algorithm when compared to other submissions.
+    <br>% column refers to the efficiency of the algorithm when compared to other submissions at the time of submission
 </p>

 * [Algorithms](#algorithms)